 FACT: This is simply not true.
 Hispanic Americans represent 22% of the some 20.5 million people involved in direct selling, and for whom direct selling represents a key entry point to join the growing ranks of Latino business owners.
-The low cost of entry and low risk of direct selling is appealing to many Americans looking to empower themselves and their families.
-The average start up cost is \$106.40- as opposed to the thousands or even millions associated with franchises or other types of small businesses.

-However, there are bad actors in the marketplace that sometimes masquerade as direct selling companies and target vulnerable populations.
+Unfortunately, there are bad actors in the marketplace that sometimes masquerade as direct selling companies and target vulnerable populations.
 That is why it is critical that safeguards are put in place to educate consumers and sellers and to guard against pyramid schemes.
-For that reason, DSA supports H.R.
-3409, the
+For that reason, DSA supports legislation which protects the financial security of Latinos and all Americans by clearly defining the difference between a direct selling company and pyramid scheme.